vasqu/multihead-sdpadiff/README.md

   - Custom kernel to handle differing `head_dim` more efficiently
   - Original kernel that is more optimized on same `head_dim`

-This implementation has two variations as I explored:
+This implementation has four variations as of now:
 - Following the original Flash Attention 2 implementation more closely
 - Following the custom Flash Attention 2 implementation more closely
-- One forward pass to the attention calculations (transferable to Flash Attention 2 implementation)
+- One forward pass to the attention calculations (transferable to original Flash Attention 2 implementation)
+- One forward pass to the attention calculations based on [[2]](#citation) (utilizing SDPA different `head_dim` capability)

 Note:
 - RoPE is optional as I only cared about equivalency first and foremost
 - Needs external proper handling of RoPE and Attention Masks
+- It really needs benchmarks to see what is working better especially regarding both one pass versions
+  - Same `head_dim`, more `num_heads` but concatenating and chunking/unbinding
+  - Different `head_dim`, less `num_heads` but possibly less utilization on Flash Attention 2

 ## Usage